CHAPTER Rev 2400

 profits of the payor.

-INTERIM #5708, eff 9-23-93, EXPIRED: 1-21-94; ss by #5774, eff 1-21-94;
+9-23-93, EXPIRED: 1-21-94; ss by #5774, eff 1-21-94; ss by #7178, eff 12-23-99,

 Rev 2403.03 Utilization of Deductions in Arriving at

-the Taxable Amount of the
+the Taxable Amount of the Enterprise Value Tax Base.

-(a) The deduction allowed for compensation from self
+(a) The deduction allowed for compensation

-employment income retained in the business as provided in RSA 77-E:3, I,
+business enterprise, as provided in RSA 77-E:3, I, shall be deducted from the

-shall be deducted from the compensation element of the tax base to arrive at
+compensation element of the tax base to arrive at the compensation amount

-the compensation amount subject to the apportionment factor.
+subject to the apportionment factor.

-The deduction allowed for dividends received from members of an
+dividends received from members of an affiliated group of business enterprises as

-affiliated group of business enterprises as provided in RSA 77-E:3, II and III,
+provided in RSA 77-E:3, II and III, shall be deducted from the dividend element

-dividend amount subject to the apportionment factor.
+of the tax base to arrive at the dividend amount subject to the apportionment

-In instances where a business enterprise, entitled to a dividend
+business enterprise, entitled to a dividend received deduction, has not paid

-deduction, has not paid dividends to its owners, the business enterprise shall:
+dividends to its owners, the business enterprise shall:

-(1) Apportion the dividend deduction using the
+(1) Apportion the dividend received

 (2) Use such apportioned amount as an offset to